panickervinod/openapphack/docs/design.md

 - Standardize roles for install speed
 - Preference will be given to a single OS per role.
 - All VM/Cluster will be optimized for RPIs
-- Tuned each vm to run with least resource requirement.
+- Tune each role/vm/cluster to run with least resource requirement.
 - High availability configuration must for clusters.
 - Adhere to folder structure of oah-vms, oah-cluster and oah-roles
 - Should be easy to get off the island , never get stuck with a framework or provisioning tools